The Only Winter Bucket List You Need to get your Family Feeling Festive for the Holidays

 Regardless, I have a few of my own favourite holiday movies that I make sure I get to watch every single year:

 - Santa Claus is Coming to Town (the old-school stop-action)

 - The Grinch (the original cartoon version)

-Also, for special mention, I have a movie that I only watched for the first time last year and I absolutely will be including it in my annual festivities: It’s a Wonderful Life.
-I found this movie as part of my mission to watch all of the holiday movies I could last year, and it is such a beautiful story.
+I watched Its a Wonderful Life for the first time inmy late 20’s and I feel in love with the message.
+I will be including it in my annual festivities for years to come.
+I found this movie as part of my mission to watch all of the holiday movies I could a few years ago, and it is such a beautiful story.
 If you haven’t seen this at least once, sit down and watch the whole thing.
 Not in the background, but with intent.
 Grab a candy cane and a hot chocolate for this holiday classic!

 Host a Games Night with your Family and Friends

 This could be an adult-only event or fun for the whole family!
 From Scrabble , Clue or Yahtzee to Cards Against Humanity, Settlers of Catan (my personal favourite) and Connect 4 for real young kids and adults alike!

 Create homemade gifts

 Pinterest might be the best resource for this one!
 I love gifts that someone put thought and their own effort into creating.
 It’s something I treasure.
 My personal favourite DIY gifts that I have given were homemade bath bombs, tins of various holiday baking, creating collages for print then framing them, and painting.
 I enjoy painting, and I don’t do it often enough, but I love gifting paintings, because they are totally unique.